 Exploring, even sleuthing all these options comes as naturally as breathing to Cal Shakes Artistic Director Jonathan Moscone, who stands as point man for the growing empire.
-Paraphrasing Woody Allen, Moscone encapsulated his artistic philosophy in a recent interview, saying, "If you don't keep moving, the shark will get you: that's basically how I've
+Paraphrasing Woody Allen, Moscone encapsulated his artistic philosophy in a recent interview, saying, "If you don't keep moving, the shark will get you: that's basically how I've always operated."

 He sees the Artist-Investigator Project as a way to increase the "who and how" of participation at Cal Shakes.

 "But it's not just an audience development program," he insisted.
 "It's not based on how much money can we get from this, but strategically, on what will move us forward."